fortran-lang/fortran-lang.org/learn/quickstart/derived_types.md

   !
 Initialization

-  ! t_employee has access to type(t_date) members not because of extends ! but because a type(t_date) was declared within t_employee employee%hired_date%year  = 2020
+  ! t_employee has access to type(t_date) members not because of extends ! but because a type(t_date) was declared within t_employee. employee%hired_date%year  = 2020
   employee%hired_date%month = 1
   employee%hired_date%day   = 20

-  ! t_employee has access to t_person, and inherits its members due to extends employee%first_name = 'John'
+  ! t_employee has access to t_person, and inherits its members due to extends. employee%first_name = 'John'
   employee%last_name  = 'Doe'

   ! t_employee has access to t_address, because it inherits from t_person,
-  ! which in return inherits from t_address employee%city         = 'London'
+  ! which in return inherits from t_address. employee%city         = 'London'
   employee%road_name    = 'BigBen'
   employee%house_number = 1

-  ! t_employee has access to its defined members employee%position       = 'Intern'
+  ! t_employee has access to its defined members. employee%position       = 'Intern'
   employee%monthly_salary = 0.0